-The access road to Devils Postpile is so narrow that the park won’t let you drive down it during daytime hours.
-You have to take a mandatory shuttle unless you meet their requirements for road privileges.
-Wait until after 7:00 pm and the park road is open to anyone who wants to venture out on it.
+The park is open 24-hours during the season, so before or after the shuttle hours, the road is open to anyone who wants to venture out on it.
 Just know that you may need to back up to a wider section of road if you meet another vehicle.
-We were lucky… the only thing that approached was a black bear dashing across into the woods.
+If you’re lucky, the only thing that will approach your vehicle is a black bear scurrying across the road into the woods.

 “Molten lava and glacial ice shaped these unusual rock columns.
 Basaltic lava more than 400 feet deep filled this narrow valley nearly 100,000 years ago.
 As the lava cooled, cracks formed on the surface to release built-up tension.
 These cracks formed into hexagons, one of nature’s most efficient and stable shapes.
 The cracks deepened as the interior cooled to form basaltic columns.
 During the last ice age, about 20,000 years ago, a glacier exposed this cliff of columns and polished the top surface.
 The postpile continues to be sculpted by weathering and earthquakes that break and change the formation.”

 Continue on the trail to Rainbow Falls, 1.25 miles one-way, to see the 101-foot waterfall plunge down to the Middle Fork of the San Joaquin River.
 Again, timing is important.
 Approach the waterfall at the right time on a sunny day and you will see multiple rainbows dancing above the mist.
 Make your way back to the ranger station or you can make this a loop hike using the shuttle to transport you from stop #9, the Rainbow Falls Trailhead to stop #6, the ranger station.